Do Go On - 397 - Aviator Charles Kingsford Smith

 Get shot down and land on your toe.

-but he sort of sat down and he was taking us through the first lesson
+But he sort of sat down and he was taking us through the first lesson.

+been doing improv.
 He said, I started last year.

-He started learning a year before yeah
+Incredible stuff.
+He started learning a year before.

-and now he's teaching but and just talking about it like you know you'll go through the ups and
+And just talking about it like, you know, you'll go through the ups and downs.
+I've been

-that will come for you in the next six days.
+highs that will come for you in the next six days.

 So funny.